Unboxing the AWS Deep Racer

 At least it still works?

-The AWS Deep racer is an 18th scale 4WD with monster truck chassis.
+The AWS Deep Racer is a 1:18 scale 4WD with monster truck chassis.
 So it’s got some decent shock absorption and can get over uneven terrain pretty easily.
-It’s small enough and light enough to pick up and move around without having to worry about it damaging things.
+It’s small and light enough to pick up and move around without having to worry about it damaging things.
 Although, I’m guessing the chassis breaks fairly easily since they included extra stanchions.
 It has an Intel Atom processor with 4 GB RAM and 32 GB of storage.
 It’s definitely enough to get you started.
 You can even load in an SD card if you need more memory.
-The only sensors it comes with is an imu/accelerometer combo and a 4 MP camera, but there are a lot of expansion ports if you want to add your own custom hardware.
+The only sensors it comes with are an imu/accelerometer combo and a 4 MP camera, but there are a lot of expansion ports if you want to add custom hardware.

 Love it or hate it, the DeepRacer is very much a prototype bot.